mohamedsaad2006/stats-preview-card-component-main/README.md

 If you have any questions or inquiries, you can reach me at:

-- Email: [your email]
+- Email: [mohamedsaad20061@gmail.com]
-- GitHub: [your GitHub link]
+- GitHub: []

-Thank you for your interest in the [Project Name]!
+Thank you for your interest in the Stats Preview Card Component project!